Hine Moana represents qualities of female aspects of the sea.

 It turned out the enthusiasm from the day’s learning wasn’t over however, and the interesting kōrero continued on the journey home.
-Emma McFadgyen, teacher at Makauri School, said that during the drive back the students discussed how they were going to facilitate specific workshops in their collaborative hub to teach others about what they had learnt that day.
+Emma McFadgyen, teacher at Makauri School, said that during the drive back the students discussed how they were going to facilitate specific workshops in their collaborative hub to share with others what they had learnt on this day.

 The students contemplated how this could lead to tidying up the school’s harakeke, growing a potential rongoā garden, and growing hue and kūmara.